DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-01-user-research-recommendations-for-public-beta.md

 ## 3. Research with providers

-Due to strict timelines within the private beta, we could only conduct research with the 2 providers (NIoT and BPN) that are part of it.
+Due to strict timelines within the private beta, we could only conduct research with the 2 providers that are part of it.

 Our research found that providers' needs will differ depending on their size and level of ‘digital maturity’ (for example, how streamlined and efficient their digital processes for tracking and managing mentors are).